 After much deliberation behind the scenes, a plan was hatched to bring Cuthbert back to stores, this time for charity.
 Of course, he couldn’t just show up again after his long absence.
 Aldi’s marketing & comms team came up with a brilliant way to bring the caterpillar back: a skydive to raise money for Teenage Cancer Trust.
 Naturally, that’s where we come in.

-Who launched Cuthbert into space?
+Who launched Cuthbert the Caterpillar into space?

-Sent Into Space is the world’s leading marketing-focused space agency.
-When Aldi reached out to us, they’d already spoken to many skydiving clubs and airfields who were daunted by the prospect of getting a cake to survive a skydive—and filming the event, no less.
 By contrast, we’re well used to unusual challenges involving food.
 Attentive readers might recall the pie we launched into space for the World Pie Eating Championship, or the chicken nugget that soared above the planet for Iceland’s 50th anniversary last year.

 We constructed a bespoke aircraft to carry Cuthbert to an incredible 40,000 feet.
 Under normal circumstances, the maximum altitude allowed for a jump in the UK is 15,000 feet, but there’s nothing normal about these circumstances.
 Cuthbert was lifted by a stratospheric balloon the size of a two-storey house, filled with lighter-than-air hydrogen gas.
 Alongside the cake and his miniature parachute, we carried camera equipment to film the journey, a flight computer broadcasting live data back to our launch and recovery team, and a cut-down mechanism to prevent Cuthbert from sailing off into space.

-Our team launched Cuthbert from one of our dedicated launch sites in Derbyshire, where he rose up through the atmosphere at a steady speed of about 17mph for nearly an hour.
+Our team launched Cuthbert from one of our dedicated launch sites in Derbyshire, where he rose up through the atmosphere at a steady speed of about 17mph for nearly half an hour.
 Whether Cuthbert used the time to consider his life choices, or simply tried his best to weather the freezing cold temperatures (as low as -50°C), we’ll never know.
 Whatever the case, once the cutdown triggered, he fell at over 50mph through the upper reaches of the troposphere in a world first charity skydive for a cake.

 Without ruining too much of the movie magic, we do have to reveal that the parachute visible in shot is purely for display.
 Cuthbert’s craft was suspended on a much larger parachute, for his own safety and that of any other airspace users.
 Furthermore, the flight was licensed and authorised by UK Space Agency and the Civil Aviation Authority.